Family Medicine and Public Health Sciences

 Our 3-year WSU Preventive Medicine Residency Program provides resident training which focuses on clinical preventive medicine and public health sciences for urban populations, underserved populations, and in local correctional facilities.

-The DFMPHS maintains a strong research emphasis on improving clinical primary care practice and reducing the burden of health disparities.
-The Department has achieved national recognition for its high level of external NIH funding, and for the last five years, the Blue Ridge Report has ranked us in the top ten of 150 Family Medicine Departments in the U.S and first in Michigan in 2020.
+The DFMPHS maintains a strong research emphasis on improving clinical primary care practice and reducing the burden of health disparities and houses MetroNet, a practice-based research network in Metropolitan Detroit.
+The Department has achieved national recognition for its high level of external NIH funding, and last year, the Blue Ridge Report ranked us fifteenth of 150 Family Medicine Departments in the U.S. and second in Michigan.

 BINIENDA, JULIANN: Ph.D., M.A., B.A., Wayne State University; Professor